ekamperi/ekamperi.github.io/_posts/2021-01-07-probabilistic-regression-with-tensorflow.md

 # Aleatoric and epistemic uncertainty
-Sometimes uncertainty is grouped into two categories, aleatoric (also known as statistical) and epistemic (also known as systematic).
-Aleatoric is derived from the Latin word "alea" which means die.
+Sometimes uncertainty is grouped into two categories, aleatoric (also known as statistical) and epistemic (also known as systematic). **Aleatoric** is derived from the Latin word "alea" which means die.
 You might have heard the phrase "alea iact est", meaning "the die has been cast".
 Therefore, aleatoric uncertainty refers to the data itself and captures what differs each time we run the same experiment or perform the same task.
 For instance, if a person keeps drawing the number "4", it will be slightly different every time.
 Another example would be the presence of measurement error or noise in the data generating process.
 Aleatoric uncertainty is irreducible in the sense that no matter how much data we collect, there will always be there.
 We model aleatoric uncertainty by allowing the output of a neural network to be probabilistic.

-Epistemic uncertainty, on the other hand, refers to a model's uncertainty.
+**Epistemic uncertainty**, on the other hand, refers to a model's uncertainty.
 I.e., there is uncertainty regarding which model's parameters accurately model the experimental data, and is decreased as we collect more data.
 We model epistemic uncertainty by allowing the weights of a neural network to be probabilistic.

 {% highlight python %}
 {% raw %}